naiyerasif/site/content/blog/2019/2019-07-08-persisting-and-querying-documents-with-mongorepository.md

 ### Converters for `ZonedDateTime`

-Spring provides a `Converter` interface which can be implemented for this very purpose.
+Spring provides a `Converter` interface that can be implemented for this very purpose.
 To convert `Date` to `ZonedDateTime` object, write a converter like this:

 ```java
 import org.springframework.core.convert.converter.Converter;